TruckGuard/truck-guard/services/core/README.md

 - **Event Orchestrator & Correlation:** Receives processed data from cameras and scales (via Adapters/Ingestor), correlates them into unified **Permits** (passes), and handles multi-plate vehicle detection.
 - **Ignore List Management:** Maintains a list of excluded license plates.
 - **Integration:** Communicates with the **Auth Service** to automatically provision API keys for new cameras and scales.
+- **Background Tasks:** Runs an automatic cleanup worker for old events and temporary data.

 The project follows a modular Go structure:
 - `src/api`: REST handlers and validation middleware.